 Beyond the aforementioned cases, there remains the fundamental research challenge of tying the number of displaced cars to the number of displaced people.
-For this, we presented two approaches that rely on pre-displacement population and car distributions.
-These approaches could be improved further if situation-specific information on the mode of (escape) transport is available, e.g. from post-displacement surveys.
-However, groups such as the “caminantes”, who are leaving Venezuela on foot, will be invisible to our method.
-Similar challenges also apply to the use of mobile phone data, as the exact phone-to-person link is context-dependent and parts of the population might have several mobile devices per person, while others have none.
-Additionally, connectivity can be affected by power shortages or destroyed cell towers.
+Behavioral changes induced by the war could likely affect the pre-war link between the number of visible cars and the number of people living in a given area.
+For example, one might assume that, when fleeing, the cars could be more packed.
+The drop in cars could be thus an underestimation of the drop in population.
+Conversely, the cars that remain might well become more hidden/protected, overestimating as such the population displacement.

 While our research focuses on computational methods for estimating internal dis- placement, it is important to acknowledge that such work does not happen in a political vacuum.
 In particular, there is a risk that any migration-related technology will be used to curb and restrict migration, rather than benefiting migrants (Bircan and Korkmaz, 2021).
 And even if used with good intentions in a humanitarian context, more data could add noise and distract, while also creating privacy issues (Dijstelbloem, 2017).
 Despite these valid concerns, we believe that if developed and deployed responsibly through academic-humanitarian partnerships, satellite-based estimates can benefit displaced populations, reducing privacy risks related to the use of individual data, such as mobile phone traces.

 Material & Methods